-- Reviewing the information at the Small Business Assistance Web site to get a better understanding of the small business marketing tools and business information available to assist with your marketing efforts
+- Reviewing the information at the Small Business Assistance webpage to get a better understanding of the small business marketing tools and business information available to assist with your marketing efforts.

-- Determining which organizations to market, then preparing a marketing plan and contacting the appropriate Small Business Specialist by e-mail or phone to introduce your company.
-(Marketing Tips)
+- Determining which organizations to market to, then preparing a marketing plan and contacting the appropriate Small Business Specialist by e-mail or phone to introduce your company and by reviewing our Marketing Tips.

-- Scheduling a meeting with the Small Business Specialist through the Vendor Outreach Session Program;or visiting us at one of our National Outreach Activities Conferences
+- Scheduling a meeting with the Small Business Specialist through the Vendor Outreach Session Program.

-- Following-up with the Small Business Specialist, and reviewing postings on the Current Contract Opportunities and registering to receive Department of Homeland Security electronic notices through FedBizOpps.
+- Following-up with the Small Business Specialist, and reviewing postings of the Current Contract Opportunities, and registering to receive Department of Homeland Security electronic notices through FedBizOpps.

 In rare cases, firms may have an innovative and unique idea for which submission of an unsolicited proposal may be the right approach.
 Before beginning this process, however, you should carefully and objectively assess your idea to ensure that it is, in fact, innovative and unique, and that it is not already commercially available to the government.
 Unsolicited proposals are offered with the intent that the government will enter into a contract with the offeror for research and development or other efforts supporting the Government mission.
 Additionally, you should research Part 15.6 of the Federal Acquisition Regulation (FAR) which provides simple but specific criteria that must be met before an unsolicited proposal can be reviewed.
 Once you have reviewed these requirements and made the determination that you have a valid unsolicited proposal, then you should submit your proposal to the most appropriate point of contact.

-Q. I am a small business owner with an idea in the development stage.
-Does Homeland Security have any opportunities for small businesses in the Research and Development (R&D) arena?
+Q: I am a small business owner with an idea in the development stage.
+Does the Department of Homeland Security have any opportunities for small businesses in the Research and Development (R&D) arena?

-Q: I represent a large business with an interest in finding out how Homeland Security funds grants for state and local governments.
+Q: How does the Department of Homeland Security fund grants for state and local governments?
 Should I market my firm's services directly to the state and local grant recipients?
 If so, how do I identify who they are?

-Q: Does Homeland Security follow the basic federal procurement regulations and small business program?
+Q: Does the Department Homeland Security follow the basic federal procurement regulations and small business program?